sregister/sregister/README.md

 ## 🚀 What I'm Up To

-- 🔬 Validating cutting-edge datacenter network hardware drivers at Intel Corp
+- 🔬 Working on network SW at Intel Corp
 - 🐧 Deep diving into Linux kernels and system internals
 - 🤖 Exploring AI/ML applications workflows
 - 🌐 Building and maintaining network infrastructure
 - 📦 Containerizing with Docker and k8s
-- 🏠 Homelab adventures: 3D printing, gameservers, HLS and WebRTC streaming
+- 🏠 Homelab: 3D printing, gameservers, HLS and WebRTC streaming

 ## 🛠️ Tech